 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly) and/or amputations.

 Scientists are working on discovering what exactly happens in sepsis.
-It is known that the inflammatory response problems such as clotting too much and too fast, meaning that parts of the body don’t get the blood flow and the body’s tissues don’t get the nutrients they need.
+It is known that the inflammatory response causes problems such as blood clotting too much and too fast.
+This means that parts of the body don’t get adequate blood flow and the body’s tissues don’t get the nutrients they need.
 The signs and symptoms of sepsis vary widely and can cause organs to fail, requiring life support.

 While we still don’t know why our bodies react this way, we know that sepsis can cause: